hughcameron/jupyterlab/README.md

 # Deploying with Docker Compose

-To deploy this image using Docker Compose create a `docker-compose.yml` file with this
+To deploy this image using Docker Compose create a `docker-compose.yml` file with this:

 ```
 version: '3'